ost-utechja/UTech_Jamaica_Student_FAQs/other.md

 ---

 <details>
-<summary><strong>Who should I speak to if a module is missing from my programme diet?</strong></summary>
+<summary><strong>Who should I speak with if a module is missing from my programme diet?</strong></summary>

-Students should speak with the Student Affairs Assistant in their College, Faculty, or School office.
+If you notice that a module is missing from your programme diet, you should speak with the Student Affairs Assistant in your College, Faculty, or School office.

 </details>